matt-graham/mici/README.md

   * a modular design allowing use of a wide range of inference algorithms by mixing and matching different components, making it easy for users to extend the package and use within their own code,
-  * computational efficient inference via transparent caching of the results of expensive operations and intermediate results calculated in derivative computations allowing later reuse without recalculation,
+  * computationally efficient inference via transparent caching of the results of expensive operations and intermediate results calculated in derivative computations allowing later reuse without recalculation,
   * memory efficient inference for large models by memory-mapping chains to disk, allowing long runs on large models without hitting memory issues.